2025 FESTIVAL LINE-UP

 Museum Tickets

-General admission entry to the museum.
+General admission entry to the Borscht Belt Museum (90 Canal St.) during Borscht Belt Fest.
 Entry is valid for one hour following ticket time.

 Volunteer – Because We Could Use a Few Good Mensches!